hellopuza/sem3/README.md

-# Third semestr of computer technology
+# Third semester of computer technology